Driving While a Habitual Traffic Offender

 - Fifteen convictions for moving traffic offenses for which points may be assessed.

-This designation is placed on the defendant’s driving record by the Department of Highway Safety Motor Vehicles.Why It Is Important to Have a Competent Defense Attorney
+This designation is placed on the defendant’s driving record by the Department of Highway Safety Motor Vehicles.Why it is Important to Have a Competent Defense Attorney in West Palm Beach

 The state prosecutor has to prove beyond a reasonable doubt: